 Treatment of job-related illnesses or injuries is covered by Workers’ Compensation Insurance, provided the proper procedure for reporting is followed, and subject to adjudication by Vassar’s Workers’ Compensation insurer.

 Unpaid or Personal Leave

 The right to unpaid or personal leave benefits are established by your negotiated union contract or employee handbook.
-Direct any questions to the Vassar College Benefits Office in Human Resources, by contacting firstname.lastname@example.org or (845) 437-7761.
+Direct any questions to the Vassar College Benefits Office in Human Resources, by contacting the Office at firstname.lastname@example.org or calling (845) 437-7761.